Separating Price and Cost Leads to Competitive Advantages

 5. Straw man: When an argument is misrepresented to create a new argument that can be refuted easily.
 “He says, ‘Intelligent design shouldn’t be taught in science classes,’ and she replies, ‘He’s against teaching intelligent design, but he’s really trying to end religious freedom in our country.’”

-Finally, a helpful recommendation: If you and your interlocutor or interlocutors are arguing and seem to be at an impasse, then pause, step back, and together review and address each of your definitions and enthymemes (loosely, unstated premises).
-You might discover that your impasse is based on having differing and unstated assumptions, definitions, beliefs, etc. “Oh, wow, I thought x meant y.
+Finally, a helpful recommendation: If you and your interlocutor are arguing and at an impasse, then pause, step back, and review and address your definitions and enthymemes (see above)—don’t forget to use the principle of charity (see above).
+You might discover that your difficulty is based on having differing and unstated assumptions, definitions, beliefs, etc. “Oh, wow, I thought x meant y.
 My mistake.”
 Or, “Yes, of course, I accept exceptions—I just didn’t think it mattered or that I needed to say so.
-It’s just that . . .”
+It’s just that . . ., and yes, when I said ‘all’ I really should have said, ‘most.’
+My mistake.”
 Try it.
 You’ll be surprised to find you have more in common with others than you first thought.

 Back to Top